bSI-InfraRoom/MVD-Infra-Test-Instructions/E1-AR/TC 1.1 Alignment Curve linear reference geospatial.md

 *Optional: if your data comes from a specific Storyline or unit test of the IFC Infrastructure Deployment Project or IFC Rail Project, please include a link to the originating documentation here. so additional background information can be created.*

+With these instructions the baseline alignment exchange will be established between various domains.
+This includes basic alignment geometry featuring the common layout:
+- horizontal
+- vertical

+The valid geometry segment types for horizontal are the following:
+- Arc
+- Clothoid
+- Cubic (? has to be covered somewhere)
+- Linear

+The valid geometry segment types for vertical:
+- Arc
+- Linear
+- Parabolic (?does Road use it?)

 ## Itemised Roots
 The Test instruction addresses the import and export of the following IFC Entities & Concept Templates: